leigh-hackspace/website-hugo/content/blog/2024/ws2812bled/index.md

 {{< fimage src="images/IMG_3498.jpg" width="300" height="200" float="inline-block">}}
 {{< /bgallery >}}

-This was immediately hit by a brick wall, that the PIC programmer is now considered so old it is no longer supported by any of the actual development tools.
+This was immediately hit by a brick wall.
+The PIC programmer is now considered so old it is no longer supported by any of the actual development tools.
 I could install Windows XP and get it working but that brings many more problems than I wanted.

 # An up to date Programmer

-I decided to get a PIC Kit 5 programmer, and as it happens they were on sale so 1/2 price.
+I decided to get a PIC Kit 5 programmer, and as it happens they were on sale so 1/2 price, but still £70, at the time of writing.
+I am interested in doing some other projects, so worth the investment.
+If anyone at the HackSpace would like to use it, certainly available as needed.

 {{< bgallery width="60" >}}
 {{< fimage src="images/IMG_3494.jpg" width="500" height="400" float="inline-block">}}